Bed hangings: Continental bed hangings

-English and Colonial American bed hangings
+Luxury and the royal court

 In England, Elizabeth of York, the wife of Henry VII, employed an embroiderer called Robynet to work on her "riche bedde" and other works in 1502.
 Robynet had a team of four men and three female embroiderers who were paid wages and board money to lodge in Richmond Palace for seven weeks.
 The account mentions black crewel wool used to "purfulle" or purfle around the roses, and tawny thread used to lay embroidered work on red satin edges.
 Making the shapes of roses and clouds involved the use of searing candles.
 Robynet also used round and flat gold thread.

 Beds were made as proud displays of family and marital heraldry.
 William Capel (died 1515), mayor of London, and his wife Margaret Arundell, owned a bed with valences of crimson satin and red sarcenet silk curtains, embroidered with the Capel and Arundell arms, their anchor badge, and their motto.
 The Capel anchor badge was carved in the doorways at their house in Rayne, Essex.

 The inventories of Henry VIII include a number of beds, recording the main fabric colours.
 Often, all the components were the same colour.
 There are also examples of the use of contrasting fabrics, with a bed with a crimson and purple canopy, yellow, white, and purple curtains, and a russet and yellow counterpoint or covering.
 The fabrics were enriched with embroidery, and coloured stones and pearls.
 A pearl bed was supplied by Pierre Conyn in 1540, and a bed with rich Arras (tapestry) curtains was bought for Prince Edward from Petar van de Wall.

-The most economical bed hangings were plain or mechanically decorated.
-Crewel embroidery with wool was used to decorate bed hangings in England and the colonial US from the mid 1600s to the mid 1700s.
+For much of the 17th-century, the most prestigious beds at the English court were imported from France.
+Makers and upholsterers in Paris who supplied bed to English monarchs and aristocrats include John Casbert, Jean Poicteven, Jean Peyrard, Francis Lapierre, Philip Guibert, and Simon Delobel.
+When Dorothy Sidney, Countess of Leicester was in Paris in 1639, she became involved in ordering beds and curtains for Thomas Wentworth, 1st Earl of Strafford as Lord Deputy of Ireland.
+She recommended that Ralph Grynder's workshop in London supply the woodwork of the beds and the matching suites of chairs and stools.
+In the 1690s, English furniture makers and Huguenot silk weavers established in Spitalfields made beds for William and Mary.